Filing a Right-to-Know Request with the Town of Raymond

 View the NH Right-To-Know law (RSA 91-A).

 There is no charge to inspect documents at the Raymond Town Offices, or for the town to provide unredacted electronic copies of public documents.
-If requesting information be made available on a USB flash drive, we require the drive be new and sealed in its original package.
-This assure the safety of our computers and our data.
+If the requesting information is to be made available on a USB flash drive, we require the drive be new and sealed in its original package.
+This ensures the safety of our computers and our data.

 When the documents are ready – and all costs associated with the request have been paid – a town representative will inform the requester.